U-M Faculty Director: Professor Jonathan Ovalle

 July 6 - 19, 2014

-Priority Deadline: February 14
+Priority Deadline: February 14 (A few spots still available - apply now!)

 The MPulse Percussion Institute provides high-school percussionists a unique opportunity to engage in two weeks of hands-on training in all areas of concert percussion.
 A limited number of spots are available each year to insure all participants receive a tremendous amount of individual attention.
 Rather than simply sitting and observing classes on instrumental techniques, MPulse percussionists actively participate and play in every performance class.
 These instrument-focused classes, combined with daily percussion ensemble rehearsals create a rich learning environment for every student, allowing them to gain valuable experience through a performance-based curriculum.